patternfly/patternfly-elements/elements/pfelement/README.md

 ### Querying for a slot(s)

-There are 2 functions, `has_slot` and `has_slots` which allow you to query for the existence of a slot in the light DOM.
+There are 2 functions, `has_slot` and `getSlots` which allow you to query for the existence of a slot in the light DOM.
 These are useful in the templates as a means of avoiding printing empty slots or wrappers.

 - `has_slot`: Accepts the name of the slot you are querying for (does not work for default slots yet) and returns a NodeElement of that slot if it exists and null if it does not.

-- `has_slots`: Accepts the name of the slot you are querying for (does not work for default slots yet) and returns a NodeList of all elements assigned to that slot, if they exist, and null if they do not.
+- `getSlots`: Accepts the name of the slot you are querying for (does not work for default slots yet) and returns a NodeList of all elements assigned to that slot, if they exist, and null if they do not.

 ### Context set and update